capactio/website/docs/feature/policies/workflow-step-policy.md

     name: install-db
     capact-when: postgresql == nil
     capact-policy:
+      interface:
         rules: # Configures the following behavior for Engine during rendering Action for this step
           - interface: # Rules for Interface with exact path
               path: cap.interface.database.postgresql.install
             oneOf:
               - implementationConstraints: # Enforces that the cap.implementation.bitnami.postgresql.install is selected
                   path: "cap.implementation.bitnami.postgresql.install"
 ```

 > **NOTE:** Instead of providing the full Interface path you can use the alias from the Interfaces imported in the Implementation: